deanturpin/handt/readme.md

+**Have A Nice Day Trader** is automated algorithmic trading platform.

 # Modular design
 Each module in the chain processes the result from the previous stage and emits its contribution.
-Can easily test each stage in isolation.
-Enforcing a simply interface between modules enforces a clean design (no complex structures passed around).
+Each module can be tested in isolation.

 This approach may make the interface harder to change (with is not necessarily a bad thing) but it does make reasoning about each module much easier.
 A module